RohanDas28/LinkOP/README.md

 # LinkOP

 This repository contains code for a simple web page showcasing my social media links.
-It utilizes React for the front-end and includes animations and styling using libraries like `react-icons`, `react-animated-cursor`, and `animate.css`.
+It utilizes React for the front end and includes animations and styling using libraries like `react-icons`, `react-animated-cursor`, and `animate.css`.

 ## Features